ImJustBlurr/ImJustBlurr/README.md

 I've been coding for over 4 years now.
 I found my love for coding in an AP Java class in High School and ever since then I have enjoyed creating projects for people to use and enjoy.

-*   🌍  I'm based in the US
+*   🌍  I'm based in Florida
 *   🧠  I'm learning Python Scripting

 ### Skills